Why we need to be outdoors to fix the world (and ourselves)

 Spending time outside is also powerful for our health.
 It’s been proven to reduces stress, improve mood, clear the mind and enhance overall well-being.
 Even a short walk outdoors can make people feel calmer and more energised.
 In many ways, nature is the perfect antidote to the constant noise, fascade and distraction of the digital world.
 Being outside obviously encourages movement and a more natural form of exercise – which is good for our physical health too, keeping us in shape, heart healthy and body fit.

 The outdoors also gives us something modern life often lacks — challenge and adventure.
 Climbing a hill, navigating a tough route, or pushing yourself physically beyond what you think you are capable of builds confidence, strength and resilience.
-It rings us back to something primal and there’s a high personal satisfaction in overcoming challenges in nature that comfortable indoor life rarely provides.
+It brings us back to something primal and there’s a high personal satisfaction in overcoming challenges in nature that comfortable indoor life rarely provides.

 A way forward for civilisation?